 Introduced about five years ago and sporting a wonderfully decorated rotor made of 22-carat gold, the movement is a marvel of industrial design.
 The movement is a pleasure to look at and I do not really understand why AP decided to deliver it with a solid case back cover.
 I mean, if they wanted a place to reproduce Mr. Jones’s facsimile, they could have used a laser-engraved sapphire crystal.

-All in all, it looks great both in terms of the chosen monochromatic color scheme (at the end of it, there will nothing be anything better than the immortal black-and-white combination) and combination of polished and satin-finished surfaces.
+All in all, it looks great both in terms of the chosen monochromatic color scheme (at the end of it, there will be nothing better than the immortal black-and-white combination) and the combination of polished and satin-finished surfaces.

 Well, like the rest of the family, it is a pain to look at the dial, since the hour and minute hands are almost lost among the oversized Roman numerals.
 And the hands –as well as the numerals– do not seem to bear any luminescent substance on them.

 Only 500 of the Millenary Quincy Jones watches will ever be produced and sold.
 Recommended retail price to be announced later*.

 UPDATE ON PRICING: In the United States, the limited-edition model will be sold at $21,500 USD.

 Audemars Piguet Millenary Quincy Jones (ref.
 15161SN.OO.D002CR.01) specification